 Frankly, both pedestrians and motorists should use common sense when entering a crosswalk.
 Pay attention and be cautious.

-If you have been injured crossing a crosswalk or as a pedestrian, call Tampa Injury Lawyer Martin Hernandez of Fernandez and Hernandez at 813-229-5353.
+If you have been injured crossing a crosswalk or as a pedestrian, call Tampa Injury Lawyer Martin Hernandez of Martin Hernandez PA at 813.755.9500.